-It’s been estimated that Zhang Daqian painted five hundred paintings a year.
-He exhibited them in Europe and other parts of the world where he travelled regularly.
-In 1960’s he travels to Carmel, California, a mecca for artists on the west coast of the U.S. Some of his friends live there.
+It’s been estimated that Zhang Daqian painted 500 paintings a year.
+He exhibited them in Europe and other parts of the world, where he traveled regularly.
+In the 1960’s he travels to Carmel, California, a mecca for artists on the west coast of the US.
+Some of his friends live there.
 He likes the scenery, especially the pine and cypress trees, so in 1971 he moves from Brazil to a new residence at Pebble Beach, near Carmel, California.

 From the 1960’s he begins to paint in a new style called splash-ink painting.
-It has expressionistic and impressionistic qualities that create the impression of a dream-scape of predominantly blue and black colors.
-This style of painting is very well received and recently Christie’s has sold them for vast sums to eager buyers.
+It has expressionistic and impressionistic qualities that create the essence of a dreamscape of predominantly blue and black colors.
+This painting style is very well received, and the famous auction house Christie’s has sold them for vast sums to eager buyers.

-At the end of his life he becomes homesick and returns to Taipei and builds a residence near the Palace Museum.
+At the end of his life, he becomes homesick.
+He, therefore, returns to Taipei and builds a residence near the Palace Museum.
 This residence is a museum now.
-He died there in 1983 and his ashes are interred under a huge rock he brought back from California.
+He died there in 1983, and his ashes are interred under an enormous rock he brought back from California.

 Zhang Daqian’s legacy is enormous.
-He painted 30,000 paintings of great quality and in many styles.
-He’s a modern legend in China and recently he’s been recognized in the West.
-His paintings have generated great interest in the way he’s added western-style expressionism and impressionism to a traditional style Chinese subjects.
+He painted 30,000 paintings of spectacular quality and in many styles.
+He’s a modern legend in China, and recently he’s been recognized in the West.
+His work has generated extensive interest in the way he’s added western-style Expressionism and Impressionism to traditional-style Chinese subjects.
 This new style gives him great notoriety as a brilliant innovator.

 His reputation is still being established.
 Only five percent of his paintings have been cataloged.
 Exhibits are shown in prestigious galleries in China and around the world.
-His paintings have brought in more at auction than Picasso’s.
+His paintings have brought in more at auction than Picasso’s works.
 His status is tarnished by his brilliant forgeries, but his other work shows his greatness as an original artist of the first order.
-He’s a gargantuan giant, a lion among painters, an astonishing artist that only comes along once in five hundred years!
+He’s a tremendous giant, a lion among painters, an astonishing artist that only comes along once in 500 years!